 Under the Positive Supports Rule, the External Program Review Committee convened in February 2017 has the duty to review and respond to Behavior Intervention Reporting Form (BIRF) reports involving EUMRs.
 Beginning in May 2017, the External Program Review Committee conducted outreach to providers in response to EUMR reports.
-It is anticipated the Committee's work will help to reduce the

-Annual Report on Olmstead Plan Measurable Goals Report Date: December 18, 2017 number of people who experience EUMRs through the guidance they provide to license holders regarding specific uses of EUMR.
+It is anticipated the Committee's work will help to reduce the number of people who experience EUMRs through the guidance they provide to license holders regarding specific uses of EUMR.
 The impact of this work toward reducing the number of EUMR reports will be tracked and monitored over the next several quarterly reports.